aznashwan/go-cg/README.md

 # to check if set, execute:
 echo $GOPATH

-# if you do NOT get anything from the above, do the following:
+# if you do not get anything from the above, do the following:
 mkdir ~/.go
 export GOPATH=~/.go
 ```